 The Category Manager ¶

-New categories that haven't been organized into the tree yet will appear on the right side of the screen, as "orphans."
-To add an orphan category into the tree, drag and drop it on top of whatever 'parent' category you want it to belong to.
+Categories that haven't been organized into the tree yet will appear on the right side of the screen, as "orphans."
+To add an orphan category into the tree, drag and drop it on top of whatever "parent" category you want it to belong to.

-If you accidentally dragged a category into a wrong category, there's an 'undo' button at the top right to remedy that.
-If only all life's mistakes were so easily remedied.
+If you accidentally placed a category into a the wrong place, there's an 'undo' button at the top right to remedy that.

 Your vote has been recorded.